relikd/LiberPrayground/README.md

 Calculating the best interrupt position takes quite long, so we can optimize our program by pre-calculating the IoC's.
 That is what `InterruptDB.py` is for.
 The class will search for the best interrupts and store the IoC score as well as the set of interrupts in a file.
 Later queries just need to process this file instead.

 The current configuration will look at the first 20 interrupts, for all runes, on all pages, and up to a key length of 32 – thats 1.36*10^10 operations!
 The full execution time is somewhere around 38 hours.
 Luckily, it is a one-time job.
-The resulting database is used directly as is, plus a html file is generated by `InterruptToWeb` for a graphical representation.
-Meanwhile, `InterruptIndices` keeps count how reliable the results are, e.g., how many runes were considered when looking for the first 20 interrupts, and adds that information to the html.
+The resulting database is used directly as is, plus a html file is generated by `InterruptToWeb.py` for a graphical representation.
+Meanwhile, `InterruptIndices.py` keeps count how reliable the results are, e.g., how many runes were considered when looking for the first 20 interrupts, and adds that information to the html.
 Here is the [html overview](./InterruptDB/).

 ### probability.py